TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Definitions and Preliminaries

 \subsection{Mobile Robots as Real RAMs}

 \paragraph*{Mobile robots} Our oracle semi-oblivious real RAM model can be reinterpreted in the realm of \emph{mobile robots}.
-A mobile robot is a computational entity that lives in a metric space, typically $\mathbb R^2$ or $\mathbb R^3$.
+A mobile robot is a computational entity, modeled as a geometric point, that lives in a metric space, typically $\mathbb R^2$ or $\mathbb R^3$.
 It can observe its surroundings and move within the space based on what it sees.
-The same space may be populated by several mobile robots and static objects.
+The same space may be populated by several mobile robots, each with its local coordinate system, and static objects.

 To compute its next destination point, a mobile robot executes a real RAM program with input a representation of its local view of the space.
 After moving, its entire memory is erased, but the content of its $k$ registers is preserved.
 Then it makes a new observation; from the observation data and the contents of the registers, it computes another destination point, and so on.
 If $k=0$, the mobile robot is said to be \emph{oblivious}.
+Note that robots have no notion of time or absolute positions.

 The actual movement of a mobile robot is controlled by an external \emph{scheduler}.
 The scheduler decides how fast the robot moves toward its destination point, and it may even interrupt its movement before the destination point is reached.
 If the movement is interrupted midway, the robot makes the next observation from there and computes a new destination point as usual.
 The robot is not notified that an interruption has occurred, but it may be able to infer it from its next observation and the contents of its registers.
-For fairness, the scheduler is only allowed to interrupt a robot after it has covered a distance of at least $\delta$ in the current movement, where $\delta$ is a positive constant.
+For fairness, the scheduler is only allowed to interrupt a robot after it has covered a distance of at least $\delta$ in the current movement, where $\delta$ is a positive constant unknown to the robots.
 This guarantees, for example, that if a robot keeps computing the same destination point, it will reach it in a finite number of iterations.
 If $\delta=\infty$, the robot always reaches its destination, and is said to be \emph{rigid}.

 \paragraph*{Mobile robots, revisited} A mobile robot in $\mathbb R^m$ with $k$ registers can be modeled as an oracle semi-oblivious real RAM with $2m+k+1$ registers, as follows.

 \begin{itemize} \item $m$ \emph{position registers} hold the absolute coordinates of the robot in $\mathbb R^m$. \item $m$ \emph{destination registers} hold the destination point of the robot, expressed in its local coordinate system. \item $1$ \emph{timestamp register} contains the time of the robot's last observation. \item $k$ \emph{true registers} correspond to the registers of the robot. \end{itemize}